 Of course, there are people who enjoy being spectators of college athletics rather than professional or semi-professional sports.
 Luckily, there are a variety of college sports programs in and around San Diego.
 San Diego State, the University of San Diego, and UC San Diego are among the universities in the area that offer sports programs.
 Depending upon the specific school, there are opportunities for fans to enjoy sports such as football, basketball, baseball, and volleyball.
 No matter your sport preferences, if you are a fan of watching sports, you are sure to find a team to cheer for in San Diego.

 For the Runner

 The good news for those who like to run is that San Diego is a great place for road races.
 As a runner, you may want to consider starting to train now for the San Diego Rock 'n' Roll Marathon series.
-While the 2016 competition is over, the 2017 races will take place on the weekend of June 3-4, with the 5K taking place on Saturday, June 3, 2017 and both the half-marathon and marathon races happening on Sunday, June 4, 2017.
+The races generally take place in early June.
 One of the great things about this series is that even after you have registered, if you find you want to switch to a longer or shorter distance, you can do that, although switching to a longer distance will require an upgrade fee.

-Runners may also want to consider America's Finest City Half Marathon & 5K, which takes place this year on Sunday, August 21.
+Runners may also want to consider America's Finest City Half Marathon & 5K, which takes place in August.
 The races go through many beautiful scenic areas in the city including along the San Diego Bay.
-For the less serious runner or for the runner who wants to get a little colorful, Color Me Rad, a 5K color run is at 10 am on August 22.
+Many shorter 5K races are planned every year in San Diego by various charity organizations.